techdivision/php-by-contract/README.md

 - `phpDocumentor<http://www.phpdoc.org/>` support for custom annotations
 - Something like `@ignoreContract` to selectively ignore certain parts of your code
 - Exception mapping so you can globally specify the exceptions the library should throw on errors
+- Decoupling of autoloading and enforcement of contracts (load everything, enforce only certain structures)
+- `Trait` as a new structure type
+- `Script` as a new structure type